GBT3101/React-state-management-workshop/README.md

 2. Redux - [./src/client/redux](./src/client/redux)
 3. Mobx - [./src/client/mobx](./src/client/mobx)

+You can learn about the entities being used in this project [here](./src/shared).

 Further instructions appears in each folder

 ## App Usage - Our Goal